sefm-conference/2024/_pages/index.md

 permalink: /
 ---

+<h2 class="secondH">* News *</h2>

+The SEFM 2024 best paper award is won by the paper

+Matteo Paier, Roberto Van Eeden, and Marino Miculan for their contribution "Formal Analysis of Multi-Factor Authentication Schemes in Digital Identity Cards

+Congratulations to these authors!

 <h2 class="secondH">Welcome to SEFM 2024</h2>
 The 22nd edition of the International Conference on Software Engineering and Formal Methods will be held between 4 and 8 November 2024.